House of the Vettii: Death of Pentheus

 The Death of Pentheus scene is located in the southern triclinium, surrounding the large peristyle, and painted on the east wall.
 The scene depicts Pentheus, the legendary King of Thebes, being killed by the female followers of Dionysus.
-When Dionysus returned to Thebes, Pentheus refused to believe Dionysus divinity as a god and imprisoned him, banning his worship.
+When Dionysus returned to Thebes, Pentheus refused to believe Dionysus's divinity as a god and imprisoned him, banning his worship.
 Dionysus escaped and enchanted Pentheus to go to Mt.
 Cithairon, disguised as a maenad.
 There he observed the celebration of the cult of Dionysus by the women of Thebes.
-In attendance was Pentheus' mother Agave and her sisters Ino and Autonoe.
+In attendance was Pentheus' mother Agave and her sisters Ino and Autonoë.
 The women discovered Pentheus, hidden behind a pine tree, but mistook him as a lion.
 The women then attacked Pentheus, tearing him to pieces.

 In the scene depicted, Pentheus' mother and her sisters have discovered Pentheus and have begun to tear him apart.
 In the front is Pentheus who has fallen to one knee.
 His left hand is raised to his head and his right is stretched outwards with his palm facing up.
 To his right he stares at a maenead who has her foot on his left knee and grasps his hair with her left hand.
 She raises a thyrsos in her right hand to strike him with.
 To his left is another maenad who grabs his left arm with both hands and leans back to pull him back.
 Below Pentheus is a spear.
 Behind him are three other females.
 The center maenad holds a stone above her head, about to hurl it at Pentheus.
 Two erinys are in each upper hand corner.
 The erinys in the left corner raises a whip to strike Pentheus.